The Other Wes Moore: Reception

-Publishers Weekly starred the review and stated it was "a moving exploration of roads not taken."
+Publishers Weekly starred the review and called the book "a moving exploration of roads not taken."

-Kirkus Reviews stated the book was "A testament to the importance of youth mentoring."
+Kirkus Reviews called it "A testament to the importance of youth mentoring."

 Rosenthal stated that "Moore's book could be another worthy example, and a potential pick for [2011's] One Maryland, One Book program."

-In her review, Romero recommended skimming the book, in regards to three ratings: read, skim, or to not read the book at all.
+In her review, Romero recommended skimming the book, the three possible ratings being reading, skimming or not reading the book at all.

 Moore stated that he did not receive a significant amount of mail addressed to him with criticism of the book.

-Prothero's family did not give assistance to the publication of the book, nor did they agree with it.
-The author stated that he had no intentions of harming the Prothero family nor did he intend to provide any excuses for the murder and robbery.
-The author stated "but I was very careful not to glorify Wes or excuse what happened in any way, and I think most people understand that."
+Prothero's family did not assist with the publication of the book, nor did they agree with it.
+The author stated that he had no intentions of harming the Prothero family, nor did he intend to provide any excuses for the murder and robbery.
+The author stated, "But I was very careful not to glorify Wes or excuse what happened in any way, and I think most people understand that."
 The author added that he received some letters showing concern for Prothero.